menu

 Setting & Lifestyle

-Gibson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Gibson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Gibson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.